kc-ml2/Take-Home-Projects/Imbalanced-Signal-Data/readme.md

 [preprocessed ECG Heartbeat Dataset](https://www.kaggle.com/shayanfazeli/heartbeat)

+### Conclusion

+Devise a code to resolve the imbalance problem in the dataset.

 What you can refer to: [7 Over Sampling techniques to handle Imbalanced Data](https://towardsdatascience.com/7-over-sampling-techniques-to-handle-imbalanced-data-ec51c8db349f?gi=8670a501d3c3)

-Devise a code to resolve the imbalance problem in the dataset.